-With ultrasonic welding, the production cycles are fast, doesn’t need any additional consumables, and works well in a variety of different applications.
-When deciding to use ultrasonic technology for the welds and joints, you should consider possible issues that can arise during the design stages.
+With ultrasonic welding, the production cycles are fast, it doesn’t require any additional consumables, and it works well in a variety of different applications.
+When deciding to use ultrasonic technology for the welds and joints, one should consider possible issues that can arise during the design stages.
 The product layout needs to cater to ultrasonic welding to prevent poor quality connections and joints forming within the assemblies.

 Here are some of the main manufacturing issues with ultrasonic plastic welding.